 It’s good practice to check the ceilings throughout your house during a heavy downpour.
 Even inspecting the ceiling a day or so after a heavy downpour can identify any potential leaks.
 It can take time for the water to travel from the roof to the ceiling.

 If a heavy wet patch has formed on your ceiling, and you have a bucket to catch the water drips, there is a way to prevent further damage to your ceiling.
 Use a hacksaw blade to cut the wet plasterboard, so the drip can run freely into the bucket.
 This prevents the water seeping further into the plaster surrounds.

-If you find yourself with water inundation around the roof, call an expert!
+If you find yourself with water inundation around the roof, call a residential plumbing expert!
 For all your leaking roof repairs in Sydney, the team at Gladesville Plumbing can help.
 We are happy to organise an inspection at any time, and fix leaks before they cause further damage to your property.